Tackling the Challenges of Managing Payroll for Your Business

 Keeping this information in paper files or even spreadsheets may not be the best approach.
 You may want to consider cloud-based accounting software, which should have enough virtual storage space for you to easily keep track of a high volume of records.
 Even if you hire an accountant or bookkeeper, they'll likely use the same type of software.
 You can keep paper copies as backups, but it's best to have duplicates of these records stored on another system for added security.

 To better manage your payroll, consider the following strategies.

 - Set a payroll budget.
 You know how much revenue you have coming in, your business's overall cost and your potential profit margin.
-Factor in all these figures—along with the number of employees you have and their pay scale—to determine your payroll budget.
+Factor in these figures—along with the number of employees you have and their pay scale—to determine your payroll budget.

 - Keep up-to-date records.
 Maintain accurate digital and paper versions of your payroll ledger.
-This can later help you with filing your business taxes or when you need to correct an accounting error that affects your payroll or tax obligations.
+This can help you with filing your business taxes or when you need to correct an accounting error that affects your payroll or tax obligations.

 Financial insights for your business

 This information is provided for educational purposes only and should not be relied on or interpreted as accounting, financial planning, investment, legal or tax advice.
 First Citizens Bank (or its affiliates) neither endorses nor guarantees this information, and encourages you to consult a professional for advice applicable to your specific situation.

 First Citizens Bank is a Member FDIC and an Equal Housing Lender icon: sys-ehl.